p-DG cyclotomic nilHecke algebras: Elements of hopfological algebra

 \begin{defn} Let $(A,\dif_A)$ be a $p$-DG algebra.
 A left $p$-DG module $(M,\dif_M)$ is a $\Z$-graded $A$-module endowed with a degree-two endomorphism $\dif_M$, such that, for any elements $a\in A$ and $m\in M$, we have

 Similarly, one has the notion of a right $p$-DG module. \end{defn}

-It is readily checked that the category of left (right) $p$-DG modules, denoted $(A,\dif)\dmod$ ($(A^{op},\dif)\dmod$), is abelian, with morphisms grading preserving $A$-module maps that also commute with differentials.
+It is readily checked that the category of left (right) $p$-DG modules, denoted $(A,\dif)\dmod$ ($(A^{op},\dif)\dmod$), is abelian, with morphisms being those grading-preserving $A$-module maps that also commute with differentials.
 When no confusion can be caused, we will drop all subscripts in differentials.

 \begin{defn} Let $M$ and $N$ be two $p$-DG modules.
 A morphism $f:M\lra N$ in $(A,\dif)\dmod$ is called \emph{null-homotopic} if there is an $A$-module map $h$ of degree $2-2p$ such that

 \end{defn}

 It is an easy exercise to check that null-homotopic morphisms form an ideal in $(A, \dif)\dmod$.
 The resulting quotient category, denoted $\mathcal{H}(A)$, is called the \emph{homotopy category} of left $p$-DG modules over $A$, and it is a triangulated category.